JakeDawkins/countries/DECISION-RECORD.md

     has an excellent onboarding experience.
 The ease of getting a simple test suite up-and-running and my own personal experience with this product are the reasons I chose this tool over others, like Selenium.
+  - **Other options considered**: Selenium
+    - Selenium tooling hs very mature, but also harder to ship and integrate with CI.
+Cypress has a _much_ easier setup and the documentation around cypress is excellent.

 - React Storybook